plasmo-dev/Plasmo.jl/docs/src/documentation/graph_functions.md

-# The Plasmo Graph
+# BasePlasmoGraph

-A PlasmoGraph wraps a LightGraphs.jl Graph (or DiGraph) and adds additional attributes for managing subgraphs and models.
+A BasePlasmoGraph wraps a LightGraphs.jl AbstractGraph and adds additional attributes for managing subgraphs and data.
-These are all of the graph functions a user might use in plasmo.
-Most core functions from LightGraphs.jl have been dispatched.
+These are all of the graph functions a user might use in Plasmo.
+Most core functions from LightGraphs.jl have been extended for a PlasmoGraph.

 ## Graph Functions

 ```@docs
-PlasmoGraph

-getindex(::PlasmoGraph)
-getindex(::PlasmoGraph,::NodeOrEdge)
-getindex(::NodeOrEdge)
+BasePlasmoGraph

+getindex(::BasePlasmoGraph)
+getindex(::BasePlasmoGraph,::BasePlasmoNode)
 ```